Correlation Between Citigroup and Metropolitan West

 Strong

 Compared to the overall equity markets, risk-adjusted returns on investments in Citigroup are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 In spite of rather sound fundamental indicators, Citigroup is not utilizing all of its potentials.
-The recent stock price tumult, may contribute to shorter-term losses for the shareholders.
+The newest stock price tumult, may contribute to shorter-term losses for the shareholders.

 Metropolitan West